 - Windows license key (How to check Windows license key)

 - Antivirus License key.

-- Other purchased program license keys.
+- Others purchased program license keys.

 Save the License key of your installed programs.

-4. List of Installed Programs (Mandatory)
+4. Make a list of Installed Programs (Mandatory)

 If you are reinstalling Windows after a long time, then most probably you would not know how many programs are installed on your computer.
 Therefore, make a list of all the programs, which are currently installed on your computer, so that you can reinstall them afterwards.
 Doing this is important, otherwise, some day you will suddenly realize that you don’t have a necessary application installed on your computer.